Understanding the early church

 3. Appraise the theological significance of early Christian practices

 Credit.
-The course grade is calculated as the average of scores on three multiple choice examinations, a set of activities, and a research paper.
+The course grade is calculated as the average of scores on three multiple choice examinations, an essay, and a book review.
 Each graded element requires a minimum of 70% on each exam.
 Each graded element is valued at 20 percent each.
 A sample exam problem is given below:

 A unique characteristic of the God who reveals himself in the New Testament is his (A) distance from mankind, (B) identification with mankind through Jesus, (C) plurality, (D) association with a specific place.